pythonkenyard/overeddit/README.md

    (click add to path when installing and also install pip)

 ### Setup Instructions:
-open command line
+1.open command line
-pip install requests
+2.type "pip install requests" and press enter to install this module then also
-pip install csv
+3."pip install csv"
 If you have an error check python is installed correctly and install pip if you didnt install it as part of python install.
+Or note maybe it will say you already have them installed.

 ### Running instructions:
-Download the script main.py
+1.Download the script main.py
-Add your bearer token to line 5? # if you need help to find this. open reddit press F12 and search gql then scroll down to the authorisation and copy(https://imgur.com/pdnGTKT)
+2.Add your bearer token to line 9 # if you need help to find this. open reddit press F12 and search gql then scroll down to the authorisation and copy(https://imgur.com/pdnGTKT)
-Add your id number in line 6? also. its unclear if this is required as i did not test it without. this is a parameter in the gpl post request as a parameter when editing a post in browser after it failed via api.
+3.Add your id number in line 10 also. this is needed for certain comments.
+This is also in the reddit F12 screen in the gql, click the parameters tab and you will find id = "".
-you can edit optional settings if you choose
+Note: you can edit optional settings if you choose

 Once you edited the script, open cmd and run the script (in cmd type python main.py or python "c:/user/desktop/main.py" - wherever the file is located
 follow the onscreen instructions. example in this image